Dr Harry Roberts

 Teaching

-Finally, I also coordinate the CIMSPA vocational qualifications that are embedded within the Sport and Exercise Science programme.
+In addition, I coordinate the CIMSPA professional qualifications embedded within the Sport and Exercise Science programme, supporting students in gaining professional, industry-recognised certifications alongside their academic learning.

 Publications